 Solstice.
 Equinox.
 These are words that we hear at the start of each season.
-In 2019, we greet spring on March 20th with the arrival of the vernal equinox.
+In 2019, we greeted spring on March 20th with the arrival of the vernal equinox and on December 21st we welcome winter with the arrival of the solstice.
 But aside from marking the transition from one season to the next, what exactly do these words mean?
 Is there a difference between equinox and solstice?

 To understand better, keep in mind that Earth is like a top and spins (or rotates) from west to east, making one complete rotation in just under 24 hours.
 But the axis of our planetary top is not oriented straight up and down, but rather it’s tilted by an angle of 23.5°.
 And when we combine that tilt with Earth’s rotation around the Sun, it serves to provide us with noticeable variations in the length of the amount of daylight as well as a change in temperature during the course of the year.

 Seasons are explained by astronomers.
 As an artifact of our global tilt, and as the Earth moves around the Sun once every year, the Sun shines sometimes more on the Northern Hemisphere (our summer) and sometimes more on the Southern Hemisphere (our winter).
 And between each of these two extremes, there comes a time when the Sun is shining on all parts of our globe in equal amounts for a whole day: the equinoxes.